Effective divisors on Hurwitz spaces

-Both Theorems \ref{kodhurw1} and \ref{kodhurw2} are proven at the level of a partial compactification $\widetilde{\G}_{g,k}^1$ (described in detail in Section 3) and which incorporates only admissible covers with a source curve whose stable model is irreducible.
+Both Theorems \ref{kodhurw1} and \ref{kodhurw2} are proven at the level of a partial compactification $\widetilde{\G}_{g,k}^1$ (described in detail in Section 2) and which incorporates only admissible covers with a source curve whose stable model is irreducible.
 In each relevant genus we produce an explicit effective divisor $\widetilde{\cD}_g$ on $\widetilde{\G}_{g,k}^1$ such that the canonical class $K_{\widetilde{\G}_{g,k}^1}$ can be expressed as a positive combination of a multiple of $[\widetilde{\cD}_g]$ and the pull-back under the map $\sigma$ of an effective divisor on $\mm_g$.
+Theorems \ref{kodhurw1} and \ref{kodhurw2} offer a very strong indication that the moduli spaces $\hh_{14,9}, \hh_{16,9}, \hh_{17,11}$ and $\hh_{19,13}$ are all of general type.
+To complete such a proof one would need to show that the singularities of $\hh_{g,k}$ impose no \emph{adjunction conditions}, that is, every pluricanonical form on $\hh_{g,k}$ lifts to a pluricanonical form of a \emph{resolution of singularities} of $\hh_{g,k}$.
+Establishing such a result, which holds at the level of $\mm_g$, see \cite{HM}, or at the level of the moduli space of $\ell$-torsion points $\rr_{g,\ell}$ for small levels \cite{CF}, remains a significant challenge.

-3pt
+5pt

-We describe the construction of these divisors in two instances and refer to Section 3 for the remaining cases and further details.
+We describe the construction of these divisors in two instances and refer to Section 2 for the remaining cases and further details.
 First we consider the space $\hh_{16,9}$ which is a generically finite cover of $\mm_{16}$.

 4pt